Backpackstudio/chromebook-sentry/README.md

 # Elementary OS on Lenovo ThinkPad 13 Chromebook

 It's a challenge to get Linux to run on Lenovo ThinkPad 13 Chromebook.
-Elementary OS is not created especially for Chromebooks, but as it's based on latest Ubuntu this works almost fine on Chromebook.
-There are still few issues on Lenovo ThinkPad 13 Chromebook on using Elementary OS.
-The biggest challenge is to get audio working, also there is no Chromebook keys.
+Elementary OS is not created especially for Chromebooks, but as it's based on latest Ubuntu, this works almost fine on Chromebook.
+There are still few issues on Lenovo ThinkPad 13 Chromebook when using Elementary OS - the biggest challenge is to get audio working, also there is no Chromebook keys.
+Below you will find some guidelines how to overcome those issues.

+Please note, I'm not hardware or Linux expert.
+All these instructions are based on various instructions I have found on the Internet and tested personally on Elementary OS running on Lenovo ThinkPad 13 Chromebook.
+If you find some mistakes, please report that I can fix these and update this repository.

+These instructions should work on any latest Ubuntu or Ubuntu based Linux OS.

 ## Installing Elementary OS on Thinkpad
 Lenovo ThinkPad 13 Chromebook is locked, so you cannot install Linux easily on it.
 But there is a workaround provided by the MrChromebox.tech.